Point of Entry Project (PEP) Connects Family to Essential Services After Separation at the Border

 A mother in Mexico awaiting asylum.
 A grandmother in Maryland attempting to gain custody of a grandson she’d never met.
 A 10-year-old boy in Texas...in a cage.
 A trifecta of terror two decades in the making.

-Roughly 20 years ago, a woman immigrated to the United States herself, from Guatemala.
+Roughly 20 years ago, a woman immigrated to the United States from Guatemala.
 She sought to provide a better life for her family and was forced to leave her children behind with her own mother.
-Her children grew up and had children of their own, including a grandson who now lives with her in Montgomery County.
-But to call the circumstances of their unification tumultuous would be a gross understatement.
+Over the next two decades, her children grew up and had kids of their own, including a grandson who now lives with her in Montgomery County.
+To call the circumstances of their unification tumultuous would be a gross understatement.

 En route to America, they found themselves stuck in Mexico where they applied for asylum.
 Mexico allowed them a permit to stay in the country.
-But, without the financial means to support both children, Mom gave up her son to coyotes with one goal in mind; get her son across the border for good, and into the hands of Immigrations and Customs Enforcement (ICE).
+However, without the financial means to support both children, Mom had to give up her son to coyotes with one goal in mind; get her son across the border for good, and into the hands of Immigrations and Customs Enforcement (ICE).

 After three long months of separation from any relatives, the boy was finally reunited with his grandmother in Maryland.
 Barely getting by before the burden of caring for a child was thrust upon her, grandma needed help -- beyond the financial support her own siblings provided.
 To obtain full custody, a mountain of papers and a costly process stood in the way.